itsRythem/itsRythem/README.md

 ### Hey there!
 I'm **Rythem** 👋

 - 🔨 I build things with **Java** and **C++** (real languages, for real developers)
-- ⚡ I enjoy writing code where I control the memory, not the other way around
+- ⚡ I enjoy writing code where I control the memory, not the other way around (NOT)
 - 🐧 Linux and I have a complicated relationship.
 Actually no — it's quite simple.
 I hate it.
 - 🪟 Proudly runs Windows.
 Touch grass, Linux evangelists.
 - 🎯 Goal: Write software that doesn't BSOD.
 (Still working on it.)